kolliderhq/example_market_maker/README.md

 ### Current Strategies

-You can configer the stragegy of the Market Maker in the `conig.yaml`.
+You can configure the strategy of the Market Maker in the `config.yaml`.
+We are following the framework laid out in ["Demystifying Market Making"](https://kollider.medium.com/long-story-short-demystifying-market-making-98efe4f709da).

 #### Mid Price

-The mid price strategy will place orders symmetrical and in set intervals around the mid price of the Kollider book.
+The mid price strategy will place orders symmetrically and in set intervals ("offsets") around the mid price of the Kollider orderbook.

 #### Index Market Maker